ahboon/GLUG-CTF-2018-WEB/README.md

 </html>
 ```

-This is a challenge which has a the flag hardcoded in its javascript.
+This is a challenge which has the flag hardcoded in its javascript.
 However, it is ROT13-ed and therefore you are required to provide the CORRECT flag to 'match' the logic.
 Putting the matching condition from the source code into cyberchef (google it), will give you the flag. ``GLUG{cl13n7_51d3_l061n_w17h_r0713!}``

 ## The Videogame
 ```